How Education Loan Is Helpful For Indian Students Willing to Study Abroad

 - Aadhar cared

 - Telephone/water/electricity bill

-Additional documents like scorecard of GRE / GMAT / TOEFL, letter of admission from institution, class X, XII and graduation (if any) marksheets and passing certificates, visa documents etc.
+Additional documents like scorecard of GRE / GMAT / TOEFL, letter of admission from an institution, class X, XII and graduation (if any) marksheets and passing certificates, visa documents, etc.

-The tenure of education loan usually ranges from 5 to 7 years after the commencement of repayment, and can be extended beyond that, depending on bank’s guidelines.
+The tenure of education loan usually ranges from 5 to 7 years after the commencement of repayment and can be extended beyond that, depending on the bank’s guidelines.
 Punjab National Bank, for instance, issues education loan that can be repaid within 10 years.
-If the loan amount exceeds Rs.7.5 lacs, the repayment period may be extended upto 15 years too.
+If the loan amount exceeds Rs.7.5 lacs, the repayment period may be extended up to 15 years too.

 Additionally, some banks provide an additional moratorium period of 6 months to 1 year after the completion of the course.
 This helps the student in getting time to hunt for a job post course completion.